{\Lambda}CDM is still not broken: empirical constraints on the star formation efficiency at z ~ 12-30: Results

 \section{Results}

 Fig.~\ref{fig:UVLF_max_z30} shows the predicted UV luminosity function from $z\sim 6$--30 from our maximal model ($\epsilon_*=1$) in the left panel, and the implied relationship between halo mass and UV absolute magnitude under the assumption of the maximal model in the right panel.
 The darker lines provide a rough idea of the masses of the host halos that the observed galaxies must inhabit in order to match the observed number densities under the maximally efficient scenario.
 Fig.~\ref{fig:UVLF_max_obs} shows the UV luminosity function at redshifts $z\simeq 12$, 14, 17 and 25.
-The maximal model prediction lies well above the observations (by 1-2.5 orders of magnitude) at $z\sim 12$--14.
-At $z\sim 17$, the maximal model lies above the observations except for the brightest bin, for which it lies just within the 1$\sigma$ error bar.
+The maximal model prediction yields higher number densities at fixed UV magnitude at $z\sim 12$--14.
+At $z\sim 17$, the maximal model predicts number densities that lie above observed number densities at a given UV magnitude except for the brightest bin, for which it lies just within the 1$\sigma$ error bar.
 For $z\sim 25$, the maximal model is just above the brightest MIDIS+NGDEEP measurement ($M_{\rm UV} \sim -18)$ and about an order of magnitude above the measurement in the fainter bin. \emph{This implies that even if all of the photometric candidates are actually at these redshifts, there is no fundamental tension with $\Lambda$CDM.} Moreover, as we discuss further in Section~\ref{sec:discussion}, our `maximal' model is actually in some sense conservative, as bursty star formation and/or stellar populations with higher UV light-to-mass ratios (as might arise for lower metallicity or a top-heavy IMF) will boost the UVLF even further.
 In Fig.~\ref{fig:UVLF_max_obs}, we also show the UVLF from our model when we fit for the values of the four free parameters in the expression for $\epsilon_*(M_h, z)$ using MCMC as described in Section~\ref{sec:fitting}.
 We show the medians as well as the 1-$\sigma$ range of the posterior.